 DSI can can also provide a contract employee to run the range and all training operations.

-If you would like to learn more about private defense networks then please request a briefing.
+If you would like to learn more about Distributed Security Networks then please request a briefing.

 The briefings are done principal to principal, we do not use a sales staff, so we ask that your most senior staff participate.
 The briefings take about 2 hours with questions and are done via GoToMeeting.
 All participants need to a be at a desktop or laptop computer to participate.